ScottLogic/blog/_posts/2024-04-03-will-it-automate-accessibility-testing.md

 ## In Conclusion

 So that was a very brief tour of what's available but hopefully, I've given you a few more options to enhance your automated testing and help ensure your site or application is accessible right from the get-go.
 Admittedly my examples are pretty basic, and probably aren't the most thorough tests of accessibility.
-However, hopefully, they demonstrate some of the potential, enabling someone with a much better understanding of accessibility testing than I to build that into their automated test suite.
+However, if I've done it right, they should demonstrate some of the potential, enabling someone with a much better understanding of accessibility testing than I to build that into their automated test suite.
 The linked-in documentation should give you much more info and you can also check out my [example repo](https://github.com/OiNutter/automated-accessibility) that the code samples are pulled from.